exercism/r/exercises/concept/need-for-speed/.docs/instructions.md

 You have created several tracks of different lengths, and need to store whether your car can complete them if fully charged.

 Implement the `store_track` function which takes a car, a track and a track name, and returns an updated car with an extra element.
-This element should have the `name` of the track, and the value should be a sub-list with the `length` and whether the car can `complete` it.
+This element should have the `name` of the track, and the value should be a sub-list with the `track_length` and whether the car can `complete` it.

 The car supplied in the argument may not be fully charged, so be sure to reset the battery and the distance travelled before using it.